Trying to escape the heat in Brisbane and looking for some outdoor fun? Look no further: Northbrook Gorges is the perfect hike for these hot days.

 I wouldn’t say this hike is worth travelling overstate for it, but almost.
 Although the gorges aren’t huge compared to bigger national parks in Queensland like Carnarvon Gorge or Oxley Wild River, for example, the carved rocks and the lush nature are beautiful and worth checking out.
 And it’s fun to make your way through the river!
 It’s not often that we could do that during a short hike, in a safe environment and with water that isn’t too cold!

 Have you hiked Northbrook Gorges?
 Did you like it?
 Share your experience in the comments below!

 Where are Northbrook Gorges?

-Northbrook Gorges are only one-hour away from Brisbane City, in D’Aguilar National Park.
+Northbrook Gorges are only one hour away from Brisbane City, in D’Aguilar National Park (where you’ll also find the popular Cedar Creek Waterfall).
 Head in the direction of Wivenhoe Lookout and drive 3.5km down the road.
 You’ll find a small car park on the right just after the Northbrook Creek bridge.
 That’s where you can walk down to the river.
 Once you reach the river, turn right, pass under the bridge and walk until you reach the gorges!

 Did you like this article about Northbrook Gorges?
 Add it to your Pinterest board: